DanielKeogh/com.danielkeogh.graph/README.md

 (in-package #:my-package)

 (let ((graph (g:make-bidirectional-graph)))
-  (g:add-vertex graph 0)
-  (g:add-vertex graph 1)
+  (g:add-vertices graph 0 1)
-  (g:add-edge 0 1))
+  (g:add-edge graph 0 1))
 ```

 # What is a graph?

-A graph is a datastructure that represents links between nodes.
+A graph is a datastructure that represents connections between nodes.
 In [graph theory](https://en.wikipedia.org/wiki/Graph_theory) these nodes are called [verticies](#vertex) and the links between them are called [edges](#edge).

 ## Defining terms

 The names used in the API are derived from graph theory terminology.
-For the sake of those who've never studied graph theory, or for those that haven't looked at it for a while, here are some definitions.
+For those unfamiliar with graph theory, or for those needing a refresher, here are some definitions:

 ### Vertex

 A vertex is a node or point in a graph.
-Multiple are called vertexes or vertices.
-We prefer to use "vertices" in this library.
+Multiple are called vertices. ("Vertexes" is a valid alternative, but is less preferred by most surveyed programmers.)

 ### Edge

-A link between two vertices.
-Edges may be directed or undirected.
-Also called arcs, or lines.
+An edge is a connection between two vertices.
+Edges may be directed or undirected, also known as arcs or lines.

 ### Parallel Edges